-Readers of the Fort Worth Daily Gazette on this date in 1890 read about the arrest of Sorrel Sue.
+Readers of the Fort Worth Daily Gazette on March 1, 1890 read about the arrest of Sorrel Sue.
 Because the type of the clipping is not sharp, I will rephrase the tale:

 A gang of horse thieves—the nineteenth-century equivalent of a stolen-car ring—had been operating around Batesville, Arkansas.
 One gang member was Sorrel Sue, so-called because she always rode a sorrel—a chestnut-colored horse.
 She was known for “her excellent horsewomanship and her dashing manner”—and for her bleached blond hair.
 She had many male admirers, two of whom were members of her own gang.
 One day those two gang members got into a jealous fight over Sorrel Sue.